tenzuki/GUI-Based-Calculator/README.md

 ## Installation
 1. Ensure you have Python 3 installed.
 If not, download it from here.
 2. Clone this repository to your local machine.
-3. Navigate to the project directory and run `python calculator.py`.
+3. Navigate to the project directory and run `gui calc.py`.

 ## Usage
 1. Run the program.